Analysis of OmniLog® Phenotype Microarray data

 - support mailing list (on which all opm announcements are posted)

 - user friendly tutorial on applying opm to growth curves

-- a comprehensive manual comes with the package
+- the same comprehensive manual comes as PDF file with the package

 - step-by-step introduction in slide-show format

 - fact sheet summarizing the main features of opm

 - a paper on the underlying approaches for visualisation and quantitative comparison

 - requests should be sent to the support mailing list

 - a bug tracker is available at R-Forge